atomaszewicz/Bond/RStudio/Analysis.md

 ![chng_rat_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/chng_rat_plot.png?raw=TRUE)

-It looks like most of the entires are all of the same sign, so we verify this:
+It seems that most of the time, the metrics agree on the sign of the change, i.e. they agree whether the newest film is better/worse than the last one.
+Let's see how often this is true.
+We simply check that all four metrics have the same sign.

 ```R
 diff$sign_chng<-ifelse(sign(diff$RT.Crit)==sign(diff$RT.User)&sign(diff$RT.User)==sign(diff$LetterBoxd)&sign(diff$LetterBoxd)==sign(diff$IMDB),1,0)